 Ant-Man was a fun project which required a more hand-crafted approach to the visual effects.
-Instead of having to do hundreds of similar shots with a handful of cg assets, this was the exact opposite.
-We had small groupings of shots, each with lots of very different characters, environments, and effects.
+Instead of having to do hundreds of similar shots with a handful of cg assets (my bread and butter for many years), this was the exact opposite.
+We had small groupings of shots, each with lots of unique characters, environments, and effects.
 The number of assets we created for each sequence rivaled any of the largest projects I've previously worked on.
-With a small team we were able to mix various techniques (keyframing, mocap, 3D lighting, 2.5D matte paintings, shooting our own plates, rendering FX elements in both Mantra and V-Ray, etc) to avoid clogging any single part of the pipeline and still get the results we wanted.
-As with any show of this nature the key was maintaining flexibility and being able to rapidly go from concept to comp.
-It was actually very nice seeing how the studio loved many of our internal development tests and concepts and promoted them into key shots in the movie.
+With a small team we were able to mix various techniques (keyframing, mocap, 3D lighting, 2.5D matte paintings, shooting our own plates, rendering FX elements in both Mantra and V-Ray, etc) to avoid overloading any single part of the pipeline and still get all the results we wanted.
+As with any show of this nature the key was maintaining flexibility and being able to rapidly go from concept to final comp.
+It was actually very nice seeing how the studio loved many of our internal development tests and concept images and promoted them into key shots in the movie.

 Oz the Great and Powerful